 Inevitably, there are limitations in the data.
-All councils of the Church were invited to use the Response Forms and submission process to respond to the Directions and Options contained within the report Act2: In Response to God's Call.
+All councils of the Church were invited to use the Response Forms and submission process to respond to the Directions and Options.
 Some parts of the Church set aside significant time in their meetings, engaged deeply with the material, utilised the Response Forms and provided all the material to the Act2 Project.
 Some approached the material with more qualitative discussion which led to thematic feedback.
 Some were only able to dedicate a small amount of time in their meetings.
 Some considered alternative ideas, reflections or proposals.
 Some councils did not consider the report at all.